DEV-learn-co-curriculum/rainbowfish/README.md

 I always lose in go-fish.
 It's usually because I'm slow at responding.

 The fish said "let me tell you a tale...".
 It was over before it started.
 FIN.
 "You stink" said the crowd.
+Little did they know, this fish didn't have a nose.